thetallbloke/SQL-Auto-History/sql/automatic history/README.md

 4. What happens when a field is renamed
 5. What happens when a field is changed from one type to another
 6. Indexing of the history table and optimisation of the SPROCS
+7. What happens if there are multiple WHERE clauses that are required?
+This may not be an issue.